In un giorno qualunque

-"In un giorno qualunque" (meaning "On an ordinary day" in Italian) is a single by Italian singer Marco Mengoni.
-The song was released as the third single from his second studio EP Re matto on 1 October 2010 and is also included on his first live album Re matto live.
-It was written by Piero Calabrese and Marco Mengoni.
-The song peaked at number 5 on the Italian Singles Chart.
+"In un giorno qualunque" (meaning "On an ordinary day" in Italian) is a song co-written and recorded by Italian singer Marco Mengoni.
+It was released on 1 October 2010 by Sony Music as the third and final single from his second extended play Re matto.

+The song was written by Mengoni with co-writing contribution by Piero Calabrese.
+It peaked at number 5 on the Italian Singles Chart.
 It was also certified platinum by the Federation of the Italian Music Industry for domestic downloads exceeding 30,000 units.

 Music video

 A music video to accompany the release of "In un giorno qualunque" was first released onto YouTube on 18 November 2010 at a total length of three minutes and fifty-one seconds.